Netherlands set for right-wing government after Wilders strikes deal | Politics

 Dutch nationalist Geert Wilders on Wednesday said a deal had been reached to form what was set to be the most right-wing government in the Netherlands in decades, almost six months after a major election victory.
 Wilders, who has influenced Dutch immigration policy from the opposition benches since 2006 and is known for his outspoken views on Islam, announced the successful outcome between four parties.

-"We have an agreement among negotiators," Wilders told journalists in The Hague.
+"We have an agreement among negotiators," Wilders, who had already forfeited the position of prime minister to get the parties to the negotiating table, told journalists in The Hague.
 Talks had dragged on for months since Wilders' upset election victory on Nov.
 22, with immigration, finances and climate among the key sticking points.

 RUTTE'S PARTY TO JOIN WILDERS The deal brings together outgoing Prime Minister Mark Rutte's centre-right VVD, the new NSC party and farmers' protest party BBB in a coalition with a strong majority of 88 seats in the 150-seat Lower House.